Jitsi Meet: Self-host free video calling app on your own server

 • Choose an image from Marketplace.

-• Search keyword jitsi server
+• Search jitsi server

 Step 2: Select image Jitsi Server.
 Choose a plan suitable to you.